 Halloween is a fun event that kids (young and old) look forward to every year.
-Around mid to the end of October, you’ll see a lot of Canadian homes spruced up with “scary” decorations.
-Many will also be thinking about the most creative costume they’ll wear to parties or for trick-or-treating on the 31st.
-Newcomers will find that it’s a great occasion to meet their neighbours and join in on good, harmless fun.
+Around mid to the end of October, you’ll see a lot of Canadian homes with “scary” decorations.
+Many will also be thinking about the most creative costume they can wear to parties or for trick-or-treating on the 31st.
+Newcomers will find that it’s a great occasion to meet neighbours and join in on good, harmless fun.

 Keep these safety tips in mind when choosing or making the costumes:

-- Make sure that you’re using safe, hypoallergenic products if you’re using face paint.
-Also make sure to wash it off before they go to bed.
+- Use safe materials – Make sure you’re using safe, hypoallergenic products if you’re using face paint.
+It’s also important to wash it off completely before they go to bed.
 Don’t use materials like strong glue, large pieces of glitter or glass shards, especially on skin.
 Check if wigs, beards, wings and tails are flame-retardant (read the package).

 - Check for potential hazards – Scarves, strings and ribbons can be choking hazards for the little ones.
 Look for velcro-fastened costumes instead.
 Also, long flowing gowns or heels on little witches or princesses can trip them when walking around the neighbourhood.
 See if they can walk properly before leaving the house (or shorten the length and let them wear heel-less, comfortable shoes).

 - No culturally insensitive costumes please!
 This means no ceremonial headdresses, blackface, or similar themes.

 - Stay warm – October evenings are usually chilly so make sure that your kid is wearing layers and is warm enough to stay outside for some time.